Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

  EXPECTATIONS

- First, you are expected to use the bencher script to work through each of the tutorial steps 1-6 to identify and fix configuration problems.
+ Firstly, you are expected to use the bencher script to work through each of the tutorial steps 1-6 to identify and fix configuration problems.